Support for Attention Research Update is provided

 Neurofeedback Training -

-on their EEG state so that they become able to learn how to create and maintain
+their EEG state so that they become able to learn how to create and maintain

 a state that is consistent with focused attention.
-This is done by
+This is done by linking

-an interesting study of this issue).
+interesting study of this issue).

 Computerized